 It was the idea of impresario Sam H. Newsome to build his New Hippodrome Theatre and it opened on 1st November 1937, the day after the second Hippodrome closed.
 Harry Roy and His Band were on the opening bill.
 Sam H. Newsome was to become famous for his spectacular Spring Shows, Birthday Shows (in the Autumn seasons) and his Pantomimes, which were also presented at theatres in other cities on following pantomime seasons.
 The New Hippodrome Theatre soon became known as ‘The Showplace Of The Midlands’ and all the famous music hall, radio and TV stars of the day appeared in his shows, along with regular visits from The D'Oyly Carte Opera, Sadlers Wells Opera, pre-and-post London tours etc. In 1955 the theatre was renamed the Coventry Theatre.

 In October 1967, Sam Newsome sold out to the Grade Organisation and in turn it passed into the EMI Company and Bernard Delfont presented many of his shows there.
+Films were screened at the Coventry Theatre during the summer months from 1969 to 1975 when stage shows were thin on the ground.
+It was equipped with 70mm projectors and the 70mm version of “Gone With the Wind” was screened for nine weeks from June 1969, which was followed by “Dr Zhivago” presented in 70mm.
 In 1979 it was taken over by Paul Gregg’s Apollo Theatre Company and subsequently its name changed again to the Coventry Apollo.